 Administrative Associate Salary

 Administrative Associates in the United States are not likely to strike it rich; they only make around $40K per year on average.
 Earnings for this group are mostly affected by location, followed by the company and experience level.
 The vast majority of Administrative Associates (87 percent) who participated in the survey are women.
 The majority of workers are highly satisfied with their job.
 Medical benefits are awarded to a large number, and the greater part earn dental coverage.
-This report is based on responses to the PayScale salary survey.

 Job Description for Administrative Associate